rreyer/gify-box/README.md

 ## Full version

 You need a **Raspberry Pi**.
-We would recommend a **RPi 3 Rev. B**, since the older version are slower and the GIF generation takes longer.
+We would recommend a **RPi 4 Rev. B**, since the older version are slower and the GIF generation takes longer.
 Therefore, the user experience might is worse.
-Also you need the mandatory hardware for the Raspberry Pi: an **microUSB power adapter with 5V and at least 2A** & a **microSD card with at least 16GB** memory.
+Also you need the mandatory hardware for the Raspberry Pi: an **USB-C power adapter with 5V and at least 2A** & a **microSD card with at least 16GB** memory.
 Additionally, a mouse and keyboard for debugging.
 And a LAN cable if you don't use WIFI.

 To print the receipts you need: